scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### Old unmaintained dependencies

 CLI v1 required a lot of dependencies that are not actively maintained anymore.
-As a team we don't have the bandwidth to maintain all the dependencies, regular audit and open source management required to make all those dependencies thrive.
+As a team we don't have the bandwidth to maintain all the dependencies, perform regular audits and open source management required to make all those dependencies thrive.
-The CLIv2 we want to focus only on well-supported external libraries and minimize them as much as possible.
+With the CLIv2, we want minimize them as much as possible and focus only on well-supported external libraries when required.

 ### Few tests